 There is no reason for intentions to be overly ambitious or difficult.
 You could have an intention to live a simple, relaxing life.
 No one can tell you that your intentions are too small or

 If you don’t set intentions in your life, it doesn’t mean that you won’t have a good life or direction, but you may allow other things and people to “distract” you from your life.

 We are all responsible for our actions and ourselves.
 So, coming up with your intentions for your life not only helps you be more focused but will also send a message to everyone in your life.
 What you’re about, and how to treat you?

 Do you feel stuck where you are?
 Do you have trouble meeting your goals?
 Perhaps it’s time to sit down and evaluate your intentions for your life.

-At first you may start to think of goals like losing weight, eating healthier, getting more sleep, or going on dates are your desires, but these, again, are not intentions.
+At first, you may start to think of goals like losing weight, eating healthier, getting more sleep, or going on dates are your desires, but these, again, are not intentions.

 “INTENTION IS MORE THAN WISHFUL THINKING.
 IT’S WILLFUL DIRECTION.” – JENNIFER WILLIAMSON

 Expand to broader ideas that incorporate your goals.
-For example, ‘I want to live a healthier and in a more wholesome way.’ or ‘I want to find love in the little things and spread love and kindness to others in my life.’
+For example, ‘I want to live a healthier and more wholesome way.’ or ‘I want to find love in the little things and spread love and kindness to others in my life.’